EDI-Systems/M7M01_Eukaron/README.md

 ## Introduction to capability-based multi-core systems

 ### What are capabilities?
-&ensp;&ensp;&ensp;&ensp;Capabilities were a kind of certificate initially introduced into multi-user computer systems to control access permissions.
-It is an unforgeable token that points to some resource and carries the power to allow operations to the object.
-In some sense, the Unix file descriptor can be treated as a type of capability; the Windows access permissions can also be viewed as a type of capability.
+&ensp;&ensp;&ensp;&ensp;Capabilities are a kind of certificate that is initially introduced into multi-user computer systems to control access permissions.
+They are unforgeable tokens that point to some resource and carry permissions to allow operations on the object.
+In some sense, the Unix file descriptor can be treated as a type of capability; the Windows access permissions can also be treated as a type of capability.
 Generally speaking, capabilities are fat pointers that points to some resources.
-We guarantee the safety of the system by the three rules:
+We guarantee the safety of the system with the three rules:
 - Capabilities cannot be modified at user-level;
 - Capabilities can only be transfered between different processes with well-defined interfaces;
 - Capabilities will only be given to processes that can operate on the corresponding resources.